telerik/xaml-docs/controls/radbuttons/features/split-button.md

 ## Adding DropDown Content

-In order to add content to the drop down area of RadSplitButton, use its __DropDownContent__ property.
+In order to add content to the drop-down area of RadSplitButton, use its __DropDownContent__ property.

 #### __[XAML] Example 3: Adding ListBox as a drop down content__
 {{region xaml-radbuttons-features-split-button_3}}